 AirDroid has been in our midst since 2011 and has withstood as one of the most reliable and intuitive file transfer services on the internet.
 AirDroid Personal is not simply reduced to being a file-transferring app, though.
 It also offers a wide array of other features, including the ability to operate another device entirely from its web application or a dedicated client app.
 The service is also cross-platform and compatible with the most popular operating systems in the tech space.

 Without further ado, we'll be unpacking the steps you need to follow in order to transfer files from Android to iPad (Pro, Air, etc.) using AirDroid:

 You may also access the Airdroid Web Client through your iPad's browser (Safari or any other of your preference).
-The Web Client has a different interface, with files organized by type in distinct labeled folders.
-Needless to say, if you want to know how to transfer files from an iPad to an Android phone employing the Web Client, you only need to open your Android browser to access the Web Client from your Android device, in the same way, that you would do it through your iPad browser.
+The Web Client has a different interface, with files organized by type in distinct labelled folders.
+Needless to say, if you want to know how to transfer files from an iPad to an Android phone employing the Web Client, you only need to open your Android browser to access the Web Client from your Android device in the same way that you would do it through your iPad browser.

 Cloud storage services, as an option to transfer files between devices, have been the go-to method for many people owing to three main reasons:

-With AirDroid, you're not bound to connect to the internet in order to transfer files from one device to another, as you still have the option to transfer files from Android to iPad via WiFi or Bluetooth directly without the need to be online and exposed to cybersecurity hazards.
+With AirDroid Personal, you're not bound to connect to the internet to transfer files from one device to another, as you still have the option to transfer files from Android to iPad via WiFi or Bluetooth directly without the need to be online and exposed to cybersecurity hazards.